Bladder Cancer (cont.)

 The more common types of bladder cancer and their relative incidence are given below:

-- Urothelial carcinoma (previously known as "transitional cell carcinoma") is the most common type and comprises 90% to 95% of all bladder cancers.
+- Urothelial carcinoma (previously known as "transitional cell carcinoma") is the most common type and comprises 90%-95% of all bladder cancers.
 This type of cancer has two subtypes, papillary carcinoma (growing finger-like projections into the bladder lumen) and flat carcinomas that do not produce fingerlike projections.
 Urothelial carcinoma (transitional cell carcinoma) is strongly associated with cigarette smoking.

 - Adenocarcinoma of the bladder comprises about 1%-2% of all bladder cancers and is associated with prolonged inflammation and irritation.
 Most adenocarcinomas of the bladder are invasive.

 - Squamous cell carcinoma comprises 1%-2% of bladder cancers and is also associated with prolonged infection, inflammation, and irritation such as that associated with longstanding stones in the bladder.
 In certain parts of the Middle East and Africa (for example, Egypt), this is the predominant form of bladder cancer and is associated with chronic infection caused by Schistosoma worm (a blood fluke, that causes schistosomiasis, also termed bilharzia or snail fever).

 - Other rare forms of bladder cancer include small cell cancer (in bladder nerves), pheochromocytoma (rare), and sarcoma (in muscle tissue).